Australias New South Wales Sees Almost 400 Bushfires Within 7 Days - UrduPoint

 Australia's New South Wales Sees Almost 400 Bushfires Within 7 Days

-SYDNEY, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2023) -- The Australian state of New South Wales (NSW) has seen almost 400 wildfires break out since Friday, local authorities reported on Thursday.
+SYDNEY, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2023) SYDNEY, Oct.
+5 (Xinhua) -- The Australian state of New South Wales (NSW) has seen almost 400 wildfires break out since Friday, local authorities reported on Thursday.

 The NSW Rural Fire Service (RFS) noted that it had been a busy period for firefighters, with blazes gripping multiple areas across the state, including the Bega Valley, Mid-Western, Hunter and North Coast.